-Combination of the Contour Overlay and the Mapbox Satellite layer can shed some light on the local flora and lay of the land.
+The combination of the Contour Overlay and the Satellite map can shed some light on the local flora and lay of the land.

 USFS 2016 & USFS MVUM

-The addition of the USFS MVUM Overlay to the USFS map layers makes identifying access points straight forward when hunting national forests or grasslands.
+The addition of the USFS MVUM overlay to the USFS map makes identifying access points straight forward when hunting national forests or grasslands.

 Land Ownership & Game Management Units

 After customizing your base map, add the relevant game management unit overlay for your hunt at 100% transparency to easily distinguish the borders of the game management unit.

 Then go ahead and add the Private and Public Land overlays as the top two layers.
 Organizing the layers in this way allows you to quickly adjust the transparency of these land ownership overlays so you can know whether you have open access to hunt an area or contact the listed owner for access.

 Now start locating possible glassing spots, bedding areas, travel corridors, trail camera and tree stand sites with custom waypoint icons.

 While in the field, use Gaia GPS to make quick work of finding down game by recording a track and saving waypoints along the blood trail.

 Using the Guide Me feature can also help shaves minutes off your pre-dawn hike to your new hunting spot or review your trip stats to estimate just how long it will take to pack out your harvest.